connersevans/Sudoku-Solver/README.md

 # Sudoku-Solver

-This Python program solves Sudoku puzzles of various difficulties using variations of AC-3 constraint satisfaction algorithm.
+This Python program solves Sudoku puzzles of various difficulties using variations of the AC-3 constraint satisfaction algorithm.

 In order to run this program:
 1) Download both Python files as well as the puzzle text files.